-And, if you think about it, this is even worse than it seems: if you find the droppings in your normal living areas without even trying to look around for them, that means the rodents are coming out into your living space and leaving their feces behind.
+And, if you think about it, this is even worse than it seems: if you find the droppings in your everyday living areas without even trying to look around for them, that means the rodents are coming out into your living space and leaving their faeces behind.

-Don’t wait and just hope the rodent problem will go away by itself.
-That’s almost never the case.
+Don’t wait and hope the rodent problem will go away by itself.
+Unfortunately, that’s rarely the case.
 Instead, a rodent problem usually only gets worse and worse over time if you leave them unchecked.

-Seeing droppings can help you figure out not only that there is a problem, but what kind of problem it is.
+Seeing droppings can help you figure out that there is a problem and what kind of problem it is.
 For example, insect droppings (like from cockroaches) look very different from rodent droppings.

-Showing them to a qualified pest control expert can help you figure out the difference between the two and find out exactly what is invading the walls of your home.
+Showing them to a qualified pest control expert can help you figure out the difference between the two and find out precisely what is invading the walls of your home.

 If your sniffer tells you something’s off, it’s a good idea to pay attention.
 Smelling something odd or unpleasant is a cause for both concern and investigation.